-The South African Nobel Laureate John Maxwell Coetzee is a unique white writer.
-His works deal with South African people and their life style.
-He supports the freedom of gardening with allegorical interpretations and symbols through his novel Life & Times of Michael K. This paper argues that J.M.
-Coetzee's work asserts the dignity and central position of gardening in the universe.
-It shows how non-white people were treated by white people using a political system of Apartheid and how non-white people overcame the atrocities, oppressions, and harassment.
+The South African, Nobel Laureate John Maxwell Coetzee is a unique white writer.
+His all works being a relationship with South African people and their life style.
+He supports the freedom of gardening via against the socio-political ethos by a way of approach with allegorical interpretations and symbols through his novel Life & Times of Michael K. This paper argues that J.M.
+Coetzee's work assign the dignity and central position of the gardening in the universe.
+It operates on how non-white people treated by white people using a political system of Apartheid and how they overcome from their atrocities, oppressions, and harassment.

-Keywords: Life & Times of Michael K, Gardening, Universe, Political System, Atrocities, Allegorical interpretation.
+Keywords: Gardening, Universe, Political System, Atrocities.